gfumagalli9/hyper-motivo/README.md

 # Motivo

-Motivo is a tool suite for counting and sampling motifs in large graphs.
+Motivo is a collection of tools for counting and sampling motifs in large graphs.
-It is written in C++ and targets x86_64 processors.
+It is written in C++ and targets x86_64 processors although it should compile on other architectures as well.

-##Requirements
+##Setup

+###Requirements

 Motivo depends on the following libraries: